foliant-docs/foliantcontrib.history/README.md

 `revision`
 :   Revision or branch name to use.
 Branches that are used for stable releases must have the same names in all listed repositories.

+`from`
+:   Data source to generate history: `changelog`—changelog file, `tags`—tags, `commits`—all commits.
+Data sources of the same type will be used for all listed repositories.

 `changelog`
 :   Path to changelog file.
 Changelogs must be located at the same paths in all listed repositories.